|As of 2022.08 Warmachine University has turned into an archive for Mk3 rules (3rd Edition).|

 - 3 Other

-- Riot Quest - Although this model has rules which allow it to be played in Warmachine and Hordes, it was primarily designed for the Riot Quest game.
+Riot Quest - Although this model has rules which allow it to be played in Warmachine and Hordes, it was primarily designed for the Riot Quest boardgame.
 RQ is set in an alternate and/or future timeline where the Infernals won the war.
-Some of the RQ models have a deliberately goofy aesthetic.
+Some of the RQ models are slightly more goofy than their WMH equivalents.

-- Attached - Before the start of the game, attach this model/unit to a friendly Faction warcaster/warlock for the rest of the game.
-Each Faction warcaster/warlock can only have one model/unit attached to it.
+Attached - Before the start of the game, attach this model to a friendly Faction warcaster for the rest of the game.
+Each Faction warcaster can have only one model/unit attached to it.

 - Anatomical Precision - When this model's melee damage roll fails to exceed the ARM of the living model hit, that model suffers 1 damage point.
 A model disabled by a melee attack made by this model cannot make a Tough roll.